clay/claycli/README.md

 clay <command> [options]
 ```

 If installed globally, you can simply call `clay` from the command line.
-Much like `git`, `clay-cli` can be configured using a `.clayconfig` file in your home folder.
+Much like `git`, `claycli` can be configured using a `.clayconfig` file in your home folder.
 In it you can specify references to api keys, site prefixes, and files (or directories) that you use frequently.
-You'll reference them with the `--key`, `--site`, and `--file` options when using applicable `clay-cli` commands.
+You'll reference them with the `--key`, `--site`, and `--file` options when using applicable `claycli` commands.
 For sites, it'll assume `http://` and port `80` unless you specify otherwise.

 ```
 [keys]